bruvellu/cephalic-furrow/3-text/furrow.md

 <!--Late ectopic folds form in CF mutants-->

 In *btd* and *eve* mutant embryos, the cephalic furrow fails to invaginate and is entirely absent [@Vincent1997-fa].
-However, an intriguing late fold has been observed in the cephalic region of *eve* mutants [@Vincent1997-fa].
+However, an intriguing late fold was observed in the cephalic region of *eve* mutants [@Vincent1997-fa].
 Our live imaging data corroborate this observation in *eve* mutants, and reveals that *btd* embryos also form late ectopic folds at the head--trunk interface during